tonyest/Prospress/readme.txt

 After its 30 second install, your WordPress site will have its very own auction marketplace.
 Your registered users will be able to post auctions, place bids, provide feedback and make payments.
 Everything needed for a fully functioning marketplace.

 Well, hopefully.
 Prospress is so new, it's still in beta.
 So please only use Prospress on test sites for now.
-There will be bugs.
+There will be unforeseen bugs.
 Those bugs will be fixed, but it's better they occur in a sandbox.

 = Features =

 **Custom Post** - Prospress uses WordPress' publishing system, so it's as enjoyable to publish auctions as blog posts.

 **Invoicing & Payments** - To finalize a transaction, currency needs to change hands.
-Prospress makes this easy with support for PayPal, Credit Card Gateways & Bank Transfers.
+Prospress makes this easy with support for PayPal, credit card gateways & bank transfers.

-**Feedback** - Trust is a requirement for trade, which is why Prospress provides a feedback system.
-Traders in your marketplace can rate each other after a transaction and feel confident about a potential exchange.
+**Feedback** - Traders in your marketplace can rate each other after a transaction and view sellers feedback to be confident in making a purchase.

-**Templates not Themes** - Your site is already stunning, so instead of requiring a new theme, Prospress uses a few simple templates to fit in with your existing theme.
+**Templates not Themes** - Your site is already stunning, so instead of requiring a new theme, Prospress uses a few simple templates to fit in with your existing look and feel.

-See them all on the [Prospress Feature page](http://prospress.org/features/).
+See all the great features on the [Prospress Features page](http://prospress.org/features/).

 = Why is Prospress here when it's beta? =